-When you learn how to grow weigela, you’ll know how to grow a shrub valued for use as a specimen or border plant.
+When you learn how to grow Weigela, you’ll know how to grow a shrub valued for use as a specimen or border plant.
 This old-fashioned beauty blooms profusely in spring and sporadically through the summer.
-Care of weigela is low maintenance.
+Care of Weigela is low maintenance.
 A tough and hardy shrub, Weigela care involves planting the growing weigela in the right area and watering it in.
-This may lead you to wonder where to plant weigela.
+This may lead you to wonder where to plant Weigela.

-How To Grow Weigela
+How to Grow Weigela

 As with any shrub planting, learn the mature size of the bush and allow room in the landscape for its full growth.
 Roots need room to grow and only so much pruning for size is effective.
 Weigela Florida grows to 10 feet in height and 10 feet across and around, so leave that

 Plant Weigela in a full sun area for the greatest show of springtime blooms from the growing Weigela.
 Weigela may also be planted in light shade, flowering will not be as abundant, but blooms will appear.

 When considering where to plant Weigela, choose an area with moist, well-draining soil.
 Most cultivars of growing Weigela are most beneficial when flowering; include them in mixed borders with other shrubs that provide different seasonal interest.